glotaran/pyglotaran/docs/source/installation.rst

 Recommended installation method: using uv
 -----------------------------------------

-We feel the Python community is quickly converging to uv as the preferred way to install Python and Python packages on Windows.
+It appears the Python community is quickly converging to uv as the preferred way to install Python and Python packages across all platforms.
-They have an excellent getting started guide available `here <https://docs.astral.sh/uv/getting-started>`_, which explains how to set it up.
+They have an excellent `getting started <_uv_getting_started>`_ guide available, which explains how to `set it up <_uv_installation>`_.

-Note that uv can also be used to download and setup Python itself, so you don't need to install Python separately, if you go down this route.
+If you go down this route, note that uv can also be used to install Python itself, so you don't have to install it separately.

-1. Install ``uv``:
-   Follow the `uv getting started guide <https://github.com/astral-sh/uv#getting-started>`_ to install ``uv`` on your system.
+1. Install ``uv``: follow the `getting started <_uv_getting_started>`_ guide to set it up for your platform.

 2. Use ``uv`` to install Python (if not already installed):